 VPN services are on peak demand in present times.
 As governments tighten control of the Internet through legislation such as data retention and mass surveillance, the security and privacy of citizens is continually diminishing.

 The speed of a VPN is the primary factor that every user considers when choosing a VPN to use.
 This is understandable, since a slow VPN, no matter how secure, is practically useless.
-We hope the manually performed speed tests with no bot interference presented hereby would make the search for fast VPNs fruitful for our readers.
+We got to compare VPN speeds manually with no bot interference; we hope this research got to be fruitful for our readers.

 We will be adding more VPNs to our list over time.
 If you want us to test a particular VPN, drop us a comment below and we’d also love to receive your feedback.